williamsnell/ws_content/content/posts/hyperspace/index.md

 normalized.
 And, rather than just calculating the angle, this line also does part 2), the vector magntiude scaling.

-What this means is that `slerp` is only actually using Shoemake & Davis' formula when \(\vert \vert a \vert \vert \approx \vert \vert b \vert \vert\).
+What this means is that `slerp` is only actually using performing a pure rotation when \(\vert \vert a \vert \vert \approx \vert \vert b \vert \vert\).
 In that case, it's effectively doing this: